dslab-uniud/Virtual-sensing/README.md

           doi       = {10.3390/s21082728}
         }

-Please cite our work should you reuse the data or parts of the code.
+Please cite our work if you reuse the data or parts of the code.